-Things to consider when implementing a Warehouse Management System
+What to consider when Implementing a Warehouse Management System

 When it comes to implementing a Warehouse Management System, there are a few factors to put into consideration.
 One of the main concerns for businesses is Return on Investment (ROI) and how long will it take to gain the payback.
 This is due to each WMS has different features, the ROI will be different for every WMS package.
 In addition, there are many features that you may not be able to associate an exact dollar value improvement.

 Looking into a WMS system should include first looking at the existing processes.
 In doing so, you must identify the problems with the existing system and a specific cost associate with it.
 That will make it easier to tie a payback to specific processes.
 Below are some key areas for improvement.